-1. I think that new managers often get very little training before jumping into the management position.
-They suddenly become the boss and like most people will focus on the parts of the job they are naturally good at … and skim everything else.
+New managers often get very little training before jumping into the management position.
+They suddenly become the boss and will focus on the parts of the job they are naturally good at … and skim everything else.
 Disaster waiting to happen!

-1. They listened … they let me say my piece AND they considered that input before giving me the answer.
+They truly listened … they let me say my piece AND they considered that input before giving me the answer.

-5. They made tough decisions … they took in the facts, made the call and it was time to move on.
+They made tough decisions … they took in the facts, made the call.

-They were the boss … and I respected that.
+They were the boss … they didn’t try to be my friend, and I respected that.

 When YOU are the boss it doesn’t feel as easy as those good bosses made it look … but YOU need to cultivate that capability if you want to be respected as the boss.